 This series includes items relative to the Greensboro Law School, such as advertising broadsides and printed introductory and Sunday afternoon lectures delivered there by R.P.
 Dick.
 Other printed speeches by Dick include religious tracts, a memorial to Thomas Ruffin, and a graduation address for the UNC-Chapel Hill Class of 1893.
 Other items relate to the death of Stephen A. Douglas Sr., and a speech by Robert M. Douglas.

 This series includes typescript descriptions of the following: J.M.
 Dick House, Greensboro; D.P.
-Weir House, Greensboro; Wilson family, Pittsylvania County, VA; Dunleath, Greensboro; and the John DeJarnette family.
+Weir House, Greensboro; Wilson family, Pittsylvania County, Virginia; Dunleath, Greensboro; and the John DeJarnette family.

 This series includes manuscripts of notes and orations delivered by R.P.
 Dick while a student at Chapel Hill and later as a public orator.
 Included are addresses to the ladies of Fayetteville Seminary and Edgeworth Female Seminary, and also to the Greensboro Guards (R.P.
 Dick was a member of the Greensboro Guards).
 Topics included many of a religious nature as well as ones on Masonry, a tribute to John Dillard, as well as one to the Guilford Battleground Association.
 Also included is an 86-page monograph on the history of the Anglo-Saxons and three reports written by Dick while a student at UNC-Chapel Hill.

 Manuscript map of R.P.
-Dick property in Pittsylvania County, VA., approximately 994 acres, extending from the Dan River to the North Carolina State Line.
+Dick property in Pittsylvania County, Virginia., approximately 994 acres, extending from the Dan River to the North Carolina State Line.
 Shown are roads, houses, forests, etc., with survey points.

 These include photographs of members of the Dick family, including in-laws, and many photographs of Dunleath, interior and exterior.
 Several tintypes are included.
 See the photographic inventory records for full descriptions.
 Also in this series are several photographs of Saint Mary’s College, Raleigh, NC.
 156 items are candid photographs, chiefly of R.D. and Jane (his sister) Crabtree as children.